St Madeleine Sophie Barat Centre

 How is the building being funded?

-The building is being funded by cash reserves, support from the Foundation, a small loan from the Catholic Development Fund and grants.
-We are building new capabilities in fundraising and philanthropy within the School Management to secure new sources of funding.
+The building is being funded by cash reserves, support from the Foundation and a loan from the Catholic Development Fund.
+We are building new capabilities in fundraising and philanthropy to secure new sources of funding.
 Funding for this building will be not generated from increases in tuition fees.